ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ##### Azure Database for MariaDB: Fully managed and scalable MariaDB relational database with high availability and security.

 ##### Azure Cache for Redis:
 - Fully managed service caches frequently used and static data to reduce data and application latency.
 - in-memory data store
 - Not suitable for storing JSON documents

 #### Web
 The following Azure services are focused on web hosting:
 Azure App Service: Quickly create powerful cloud web-based apps.
-- 99.95
+- 99.95%
 - fully managed **platform** service (**PaaS**), fast-building, deploying, and scaling service for *web applications*, *mobile backend* and *RESTful API*.
 - does not provide a serverless environment
 - *when to use*:
-    - 1. (Windows/Linux) Web apps
+    1. (Windows/Linux) Web apps
-    - Dock container
-    - Functions
-    - 2. API apps
+    2. API apps
-    - WebJobs (run a progrom/script in the same context as w Web App; can be scheduled or run by a trigger)
-    - 3. Mobile apps (quickly build a back end for iOS and Android app)
+    3. Mobile apps (quickly build a back end for iOS and Android app)
         - Store mobile app data in a cloud-based SQL database.
         - Authenticate customers against common social providers, such as MSA, Google, Twitter, and Facebook.
         - Send push notifications.
         - Execute custom back-end logic in C# or Node.js.
-    - 4. Logic Apps
+    4. Logic Apps
+    - Dock container
+    - Functions
+    - WebJobs (run a progrom/script in the same context as w Web App; can be scheduled or run by a trigger)
 - Benifits
     - Deployment and management are integrated into the platform.
     - Endpoints can be secured.